home-climate-control/dz/docs/configuration/zones.md

 * `keep-hvac-on`: set to `true` if you want the main HVAC to be still working when the economizer is active (maximum comfort), and to `false` if you want to stop it (maximum cost savings).
 * `controller`: just like the zone configuration above.
 * `mode`: self-explanatory
-* `switch-address`: at this point, the economizer is an on/off device (multistage coming).
-This is the address of the switch that turns the economizer device on or off.
+* `hvac-device`: at this point, the economizer is an on/off device (multistage coming).
+This is the identifier of the [HVAC device](./hvac.md) acting as an economizer.

 ### Property of
 * [home-climate-control](./home-climate-control.md)